 Refocus your goals for the rest of the year

 After you looked back on your accomplishments thus far, you can now look toward the future, toward the remaining six months of the year.
 It’s time to refocus your goals.
 What haven’t you accomplished yet that you still want to accomplish before the New Year’s ball drops?
 Shove your mid-year crisis away.
 There’s no time for that!
 Now put on your concentration face because you still have goals to accomplish.

 Write the list of accomplishments you want to achieve in the remainder of the year.
 Even if they’re the same as they were in the beginning, rewrite them to reground yourself and refocus.
-If they have changed a bit or are entirely different, if you have new ones you want to add, whatever the case is, write that list anyway and put on your game face because the whistle has yet to blow (okay, that was the last one).
+If they have changed a bit or are entirely different, if you have new ones you want to add, whatever the case is, write that list anyway and put on your game face because the whistle has yet to blow.

 Visualize the coming months and where you want to be at the end